lizaibeim/payment-system-project/README.md

 Go to `control panel -> System and Security -> System -> Advanced system settings -> Advanced -> Environment Variables -> System variables -> Path`, add java executable programs path e.g. `C:\Program Files\Java\jdk-18.0.2\bin` to environment varibale.
 ### Generate keystore ###
-In terminal, go to the project directory *./secrue-payment-system/*, type the following command:
+Open terminal as administrator, go to the project directory *./secrue-payment-system/*, type the following command:
 `keytool -genkey -v -alias payment-ssl-server -keyalg RSA -keystore ./server_ks -dname "CN=localhost,OU=cn,O=cn,L=cn,ST=cn,C=cn" -storepass server -keypass 123456`

 This would generate a 2048 bits RSA key pair and self-signed certificate and store them in its keystore for the server under the project directory, named `server_ks`.
 The keystore password is set to `server` and the key password is set to `123456`.